 For operating systems where no binary is provided or if you want the latest development version, you will have to build it from source.
-The code should be compilable on any system with ISO C89 compilers, though we use a smattering of C99 like double slash comments.
+The code should be compilable on any system with ISO C++.
 It's tested on Linux, Mac OS/X, and Windows cross compilers.
-Less frequently, someone will build on MSVC, FreeBSD, OpenBSD, Solaris, UnixWare, OpenServer, etc. It's also exercised on a variety of processors and compilers.
+Less frequently, someone will build on MSVC, FreeBSD, OpenBSD, Solaris, etc. Both Clang/LLVM and GNU C++ are regularly exercised.

 In most cases, the code is as simple to build as running: